hiromis/notes/Lesson1.md

 ![](lesson1/129.png)

 I found something similar, I think it was this pitbull versus staffordshire bull terrier, apparently the main difference is the particular kennel club guidelines as to how they are assessed.
-But some people thing that one of them might have a slightly redder nose.
+But some people think that one of them might have a slightly redder nose.
 So this is the kind of stuff where actually even if you're not a domain expert, it helps you become one.
 Because I now know more about which kinds of pet breeds are hard to identify than I used to.
 So model interpretation works both ways.

 ## Homework [[1:30:58](https://youtu.be/BWWm4AzsdLk?t=5458)]